eye9444/Dusk-Translate/README.md

 ## Responsive Interface

-The same signed-out starting page is available on desktop and mobile.
-These screenshots were captured from the deployed website in a fresh browser session with no account or project data loaded.
+The website is available on desktop and mobile.
+The intended way to use DuskTranslate is on a pc, however it can still be used with all its capabilities on mobile.

 <p align="center">
   <img src="docs/screenshots/welcome-mobile.png" alt="DuskTranslate signed-out welcome screen on mobile" width="320" />